Miss Nebraska USA

 The Miss Nebraska USA competition is the pageant that selects the representative for the state Nebraska in the Miss USA pageant.
-The pageant is directed by Vanbros & Associates, headquartered in Lenexa, Kansas.
+The pageant is directed by Vanbros & Associates, headquartered in Shawnee, Kansas.
 In 2002, Nebraska joined the Vanbros group of state pageants for the Miss USA and Teen USA system.

-Nebraska is one of the least successful states at Miss USA, having only placed 14 times.
+Nebraska is one of the least successful states at Miss USA, having only placed 15 times.
 They were most successful in the 1950s, placing 6 times, with three runner up placements.
 Until 2018, their highest placement was in 1955 which was 2nd runner up.
 Belinda Wright's top 15 placement in 2010 was Nebraska's first semi-final placement since 1980 and first to win Miss Congeniality.
 In 2018, Sarah Rose Summers became the first Miss Nebraska USA to win Miss USA and becoming the 35th state to have the title of Miss USA for the first time.
-The most recent placement was Natalie Pieper placing 2nd runner-up in 2022.
+The most recent placement was Audrey Eckert winning the second title for her state.

 In 2020, Megan Swanson became the first Miss Nebraska delegate to ever win the state title.
 Also, she and her sister Allie Swanson, Miss Nebraska 2019, became the first sisters to hold the statewide Miss USA and Miss America titleholders simultaneously.

-Natalie Pieper of Lincoln was crowned Miss Nebraska USA 2022 on March 6, 2022 at Rose Blumkin Performing Arts Center in Omaha.
-She represented Nebraska for the title of Miss USA 2022, finished as 2nd runner-up.
+Audrey Eckert of Lincoln was crowned Miss Nebraska USA 2025 on April 6, 2025 at The Garden Theater in Omaha.
+She represented Nebraska for the title of Miss USA 2025, and subsequently won the title.